-General Guidelines: Proposals that omit required materials or that exceed page limits may be rejected without review.
-Proposals from PIs who are delinquent in meeting reporting requirements on current or prior NASA Kentucky awards may be rejected without review.
-Failure to complete proposed work on prior NASA KY projects will be taken into consideration in selecting proposals.
+General Guidelines: Proposals that omit required materials or exceed page limits may be rejected without review.
+Proposals from PIs delinquent in meeting reporting requirements on current or prior NASA Kentucky awards may be rejected without review.
+Failure to complete proposed work on prior NASA KY projects will be considered when selecting proposals.
 By submitting to this RFP, the proposer acknowledges that NASA KY reserves the right to request backup financial information at any time during the course of an awarded project.
 Proposers should contact NASA KY with questions about allowable costs.
 Submitted proposals must be consistent with the PI institution's policies and practices, e.g. definition of equipment, stipend, etc.

-- Equipment may not be purchased in any NASA KY award under this RFP. - Travel funds are restricted to domestic travel only. - Cost-share must be from non-Federal sources. - Cost-share from non-US citizen faculty is allowable.
+- Equipment may not be purchased on any NASA KY funds under this RFP. - Travel funds are restricted to domestic travel only. - Cost-share must be from non-Federal sources.

-Eligibility for Space Grant Awards: Proposals will be accepted from NASA Kentucky Space Grant Consortium Affiliate Institutions.
-Affiliate Institutions are listed on pg.
-6 and may also be found at nasa.engr.uky.edu/space-grant.
-NASA requires nasa.engr.uky.edu/space-grant.
-NASA requires nasa.engr.uky.edu/space-grant.
+Eligibility for Kentucky Space Grant Awards: Proposals will be accepted from NASA Kentucky Space Grant Consortium Affiliate Institutions.
+Affiliate Institutions are listed on pgs.
+8-9 and may also be found at nasa.engr.uky.edu/space-grant.
+NASA requires US citizenship for students receiving support under GF and REU awards.
 Reporting on current and prior awards must be up to date to be eligible for funding under this announcement.
-Pls are limited to two (2) proposal submissions per program category.
+Pls are limited to two (2) proposal submissions per each program category.

-Affiliate Participation: Academic affiliates in the NASA Kentucky Space Grant Consortium are eligible for all programs.
-Non-profit and Industry affiliates can participate in partnership with Academic affiliates or can propose directly involving students of various educational levels via Mini-Grant, Enhanced Mini-Grant, Team Project, and Research Experience for Undergraduate programs.
+- Academic affiliates in the NASA Kentucky Space Grant Consortium are eligible for all programs. - Non-profit and Industry affiliates can participate in partnership with Academic affiliates or can propose directly involving students of various educational levels via MG, EMG, TP and REU programs. - Kentucky commercial and educational institutions (including K-12) who are not affiliates can participate in projects proposed by affiliate institutions.

-Cost-Share: The NASA Office of STEM Engagement requires cost-share of all state Space Grant consortia, therefore most NASA Kentucky Space Grant Consortium programs require cost-share.
-Cost-share must be from non-Federal sources.
+Cost-Share: The NASA Office of STEM Engagement (OSTEM) requires cost-share of all state Space Grant consortia, therefore some NASA Kentucky Space Grant Consortium programs also require cost-share that contributes to the NASA requirement.
+Cost-share must be from non-Federal sources and not used as cost-share on other projects.
 Cost-share from non-US citizen faculty effort is allowable.
+Voluntary match is accepted on all programs.

-F&A Rates: Space Grant is a workforce development program and it is important to propose projects that are aligned with the intent of the program, i.e,. projects that will emphasize science, technology, engineering and math (STEM) and recruit and train US citizens for careers in aerospace-related science and technology.
-In line with this program, proposing universities and colleges should use an "other" or training grant F&A rate (if one exists) versus a research F&A rate.
+F&A Rates: Space Grant is primarily a higher education workforce development program and it is important to propose projects that are aligned with the intent of the program, i.e,. projects that recruit and train Kentucky students for careers in aerospace-related science and technology or associated fields (e.g., logistics, manufacturing, education, etc).
+In line with this program, proposing universities and colleges should use their "other sponsored projects" or training F&A rate if one exists instead of their full research F&A rate.
 University of Kentucky on-campus proposers should use the 34% "Other" rate.
-No F&A is permitted on NIFs award (GF, REU) as directed by the NASA Office of STEM Engagement: "It is a policy of the Space Grant program that the awardee cannot charge management fees nor indirect costs to any NIF award under this Educational Cooperative Agreement."
+A 10% de minimis indirect rate may be allowable for those institutions without an established Federal F&A rate.
+No F&A is permitted on NIFs awards (GF, REU) as directed by the NASA Office of STEM Engagement.
+Some projects may be funded by Kentucky state matching funds, which do not allow for F&A (to be determined at time of award).